Green Orchid Japanese Temari Pattern

 Step 5

 The first round is complete.
-The trefoil stitching is complete and you will not add rows to your trefoils in the following rounds.
+The tri-wing stitching is complete and you will not add rows to your trefoils in the following rounds.

 Step 6